mikepfeiffer/azure-network-101/projects/Project 2/README.md

 4. Deploy the connectivity configuration

 Make sure you watch my [demo](https://www.youtube.com/watch?v=g-zDveuQU4E) and review this [doc](https://docs.microsoft.com/en-us/azure/virtual-network-manager/create-virtual-network-manager-portal) for clarity on the steps until I can add more detail here.

-*Note: Try implementing two different connectivity configurations.
-For example, after you setup basic hub-spoke topology remove and redeploy a new configuration that supports **Direct Connectivity** and test it out.*

 ## Validate Shared Service Access